DNA Sequencing Specialist

 - Operate the latest DNA sequencers and submit collected data to researchers

-- Improve existing work processes by proposing, developing and implementing new operating workflows.
+8. Improvement of existing work processes and proposals, development, and implementation of new operating workflows.

-- An undergraduate degree or higher in a scientific or technical field and experience with scientific research.
+1. An undergraduate degree or higher in a scientific or technical field and experience with scientific research are required.

-- Ability to think logically and work systematically and accurately.
+3. Ability to think logically and work systematically and accurately.
+Fairness, Sincerity, Honesty, and Team player.

-- Ability to effectively communicate and provide customer-oriented service to researchers in both written and spoken English (TOEIC 850 or higher).
+4. Ability to effectively communicate and provide customer-oriented service to researchers in English both written and spoken.

 Term & Working Hours